-Do voter turnouts or seats won by women tend to be lower in countries with more: people? diversity? religion? polygamy? corruption? militarism? hot weather?!
+Do voter turnouts or seats won by women tend to be lower in countries with more: people? diversity? religion? polygamy? corruption? billionaires? militarism? hot days?!
 Are those harder to change than the voting rules?

 Data Definitions and Sources

 Measures of respectable power and policies, circa 2016